-The Madison County Board of Review is currently a full time board.
-The office is located in the County Administration Building, 157 North Main Street, Suite 222 Edwardsville, IL 62025-1964.
-Phone: (618) 692-6210.
-All sessions are held in the board office, unless the board votes to have a special session at another site or location.
-The office hours are from 8:30 a.m. to 4:30 p.m.
-Monday through Friday.
-The board may also vote to have weekend sessions at its discretion.
-Any single member of the board, including alternate members, may conduct a hearing.
+The Madison County Board of Review is currently a full-time Board.
+The office is located in the County Administration Building, 157 North Main Street, Suite 222, Edwardsville, IL 62025-1964, (618) 692-6210.
+All sessions are held in the Board office, unless the Board votes to have a special session at a different location, online or by phone.
+The office hours are from 8:30 a.m. to 4:30 p.m., Monday through Friday.
+The Board may also vote to have weekend sessions at its discretion.
+Any single member of the Board, including alternate members, may conduct a hearing.
 No decision will be finalized without concurrence of a majority of the Board members.
-The board reserves the right to assign additional hearings rooms if necessary.
+The Board reserves the right to assign additional hearings rooms if necessary.

 The Board will convene on or before the first Monday of June and will recess day to day as may be necessary.

-In the event any section, provision, or term of these rules is determined by A court or other authority of competent jurisdiction to be invalid, that determination shall not affect the remaining sections or provisions, which shall continue in full force and effect.
-The purpose, the provisions of these rules are severable.
+In the event any section, provision, or term of these rules is determined by a court or other authority of competent jurisdiction to be invalid, that determination shall not affect the remaining sections or provisions, which shall continue in full force and effect.
+The provisions of these rules are severable.

 The rules may be amended from time to time; said amendments are effective upon their being conspicuously posted and prominently displayed by the Clerk of the Board.